 Using quality PPE and employing safe welding practices must be a top priority.
 Welding PPE includes, but is not limited to, eye, face, hand and body protection.
 In addition, welders should understand the importance of having a clean welding environment.
-It should be evaluated to ensure appropriate ventilation and respiratory protection.
+It should be evaluated by an industrial hygienist to ensure appropriate ventilation and respiratory protection.

 A welding helmet is one of the essential pieces of PPE for any welder.
 The welding helmet provides vital protection from infrared and UV light while still allowing the welder to see the arc clearly enough to create a quality weld.
 Safety and compliance are foundational features of any helmet.
 In the United States, welding helmets need to meet ANSI standards.

 Specific to TIG welding, welders should be certain their helmet darkens to the recommended ANSIZ49.1:2012 shade guide of 10–14, pending the arc amperes output.
 With low amperage TIG welding, welders may consider selecting a helmet that offers optic enhancement to gain a better view of the weld puddle.